 This section discusses RTUs underway and their costs and the status of the ETUs in the region.
 It also explains why no market-efficiency-related transmission upgrades have been needed and provides information on several transmission upgrades developed and paid for by generator developers.

 Reliability Transmission Upgrades

-As of June 2015, the total estimated cost of transmission upgrades—proposed, planned, and under construction—was approximately $4.8 billion, as shown in .
+As of June 2015, the total estimated cost of transmission upgrades—proposed, planned, and under construction—was approximately $4.8 billion, as shown in Table 6-1.